ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 ### **i.
 Embeddings Database**

 This is one of the core components in the system for efficient document search and retrival.
+It consists of
+1. Vector representations of uploaded/created by users files.
+2. Chat communications and response ratings, structured with fields of user queries, responses, timestamps, ratings and session id.

 **i.i.
 Embeddings Generation**